The franchise business will contact you by means of email and/ or telephone only to the email address and phone number you have provided.

-However, this will vary depending on the size and location of your premises, seating capacity and level of refurbishment required.
+However, this will vary depending on the size and location of individual operators’ premises, seating capacity and level of refurbishment required.

 The single-unit franchise fee is £25,000.
 Tony Macaroni charges a royalty fee of six per cent and a marketing fee of three per cent.